Looking for Therapy for Therapists Who Need a Space to Process and Recharge?

 Therapists often seek me out because of both my lived experience in the field and my advanced clinical training, including:

-My approach integrates EMDR, EFT, IFS, Sensorimotor Psychotherapy, and attachment-based care so we can work on multiple levels at once:
+My approach integrates EMDR, EFT, IFS, Sensorimotor Psychotherapy, and attachment-based care, allowing us to work on multiple levels at once:

-You don’t have to explain the basics.
-You don’t have to translate your experience.
-You can show up fully as both therapist and person.
+You don’t have to explain the basics or translate your experience.
+You’re welcome to show up fully, as both therapist and human.

 Therapists often come to therapy saying: